Video Poker Hands Ranking

 Jacks or Better

-1. Royal Flush – comprised of A-K-Q-J-10 of the same suit; 250x (when players make max bets, they can be rewarded huge bonuses that can reach up to 4,000x)
+1. Royal Flush – consists of A-K-Q-J-10 of the same suit; 250x (when players make the maximum bet, they can receive bonuses that can reach up to 4,000x)

 2. Straight Flush – 5 cards in consecutive order of the same suit; 50x